cdl-geneseo/geneseo-dictionary/B/Bisexual.md

 # Bisexual

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bisexual

 Created by  Unknown User (jys1) on Apr 14, 2019

 Pronunciation: bī-ˈsek-sh(ə-)wəlAdj.
 Traditionally known as an individual with a sexual attraction to more than one gender.
 The traditional definition, however,  is regarded by many as exclusionary to other individuals of the LGBTQ+ community.
 With a rise in LGBTQ+ awareness, this definition is constantly being challenged to better reflect a changing society.